 Gardeners introduced mushrooms after the Civil War.
 They started growing in North America by operating in dark areas under greenhouse benches.
 They are native to the grasslands in North America and Europe.
 The market for Portobello mushrooms is expanding these times and is trendy nowadays.
 There is no doubt that they are popular with a lot of customers.

 Mushroom farming is also treated as a waste-recycling project.
 Mushroom farms help the environment by utilizing several tons of mulch hay, straw-bedded horse compost, and chicken manure.
 These are deemed agricultural waste products and may never have a place if it were not for mushroom production.

 Here is how you can easily grow mushrooms in a greenhouse

 - Start by setting up growing trays inside the greenhouse.
-These trays should be 8 inches deep and between 6 and 8 inches long.
-Fill the trays with about 6 inches of compost, peat moss, and mushroom spores.
+These trays should be eight inches deep and between six to eight inches long.

 - Cover the trays with newspaper to keep it moist and dark until the whitish mycelium appears on the surface of the compost.

-- After about two weeks, remove the layer of the newspaper once the little white heads start emerging from the compost.
+- After about two weeks, remove the layer of the newspaper once the little whiteheads start emerging from the compost.